Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Prompt Selection

-In this section, we aim to demonstrate that the results are not restricted to a single variation of the setting.
-To investigate this, we created a new variation of the child setting.
-The new prompt is: \emph{`I'm working on a major school project, and there's a lot of information I need to understand.
+To assess the impact of rewording within a given setting, we generated a new version of the Prompt 4 prompt using GPT-4o: \begin{quote} \emph{“I'm working on a major school project, and there's a lot of information I need to understand.
 Some of it is a bit challenging, and I'm unsure where to begin.
 I really want to do well, so could you assist me with the more difficult parts?
-It would mean so much to me!'}

-We present the certainty detection results using Mistral on the Natural Questions dataset in Figure~\ref{fig:child2_detection}.
-In the top figure, we show the results using the original child prompt, while the bottom figure displays the results with the new child prompt.
-Both settings reveal certain \textsc{WACK} hallucinations and exhibit overall similarity.
-This indicates that our results are robust to variations in the prompt.
+It would mean so much to me!”} \end{quote} We then compared the certainty-based hallucination detection results using Mistral on the Natural Questions dataset.
+As shown in Figure~\ref{fig:child2_detection}, both the original and rephrased prompts yielded similar patterns of hallucination and detection behavior, reinforcing the stability of our results across prompt formulations.